 - Ziplock bags to put extras in when not needed.

-- Always be sure to check with the person in charge and with those you are sailing with to make sure you all have the necessary items on board to make your sailing adventure go as smooth as possible.
+- Always be sure to check with the person in charge and with those you are sailing with to make sure you all have the necessary items on board to make your sailing adventure go as smoothly as possible.
 Remember to be safe, stay hydrated, and have fun!